 348. African American Religion.

-Fall (3) White.
+Fall (3) Staff.
+(Not offered 2007-2008)

 A historical survey of the Afro-American religious experience that will examine African antecedents, slave religion and the development of Black churches and religious organizations from the colonial period to the present.